-Given the voting restrictions recently passed into law in Georgia, Kate Masur’s new book, “Until Justice Be Done: America’s First Civil Rights Movement, from the Revolution to Reconstruction” (W.W.
+Called “sweeping and resonant” by the Pulitzer Prize committee, Kate Masur’s widely heralded book, “Until Justice Be Done: America’s First Civil Rights Movement, from the Revolution to Reconstruction” (W.W.
 Norton, 2021), provides a timely look at America’s long history of anti-Black racism and organized efforts to build a multiracial democracy.

 “A civil rights movement arose to challenge these ideas.
 The activists of this first civil rights movement condemned racist thinking and insisted on envisioning the United States as a multiracial society,” Masur said.
 “They were the first to grapple with what a post-slavery United States should look like, and their ideas formed a foundation for struggles to come.”